 Having drawn much attention probably was the implementation of the OECD Forum on Harmful Tax Practices, aka FHTP.
 The forum came with the global standard regarding substantial activity requirement to no or only nominal tax jurisdictions in November 2018.

-As a member under the OECD BEPS Inclusive Framework, Cayman Islands were among the very first ones to initiate their domestic law to meet the economic substance standard.
+As a member of the OECD BEPS Inclusive Framework, Cayman Islands were among the very first ones to initiate their domestic law to meet the economic substance standard.

 The International Tax Co-operation (Economic Substance) Law (2020 Revision), or Cayman “ES Act”, entered into force on 1 January 2019.
 The Act was then amended several times to further modify the requirements of ES notification, sharing of information, and other issues.